untwisted/untwisted/BOOK.md

 >>>
 ~~~

-When 'Terminator' is installed in a Spin socket and a READ event is dispatched by the reactor
+When Terminator is installed in a Spin socket and a READ event is dispatched by the reactor
-then a LOAD event happens and the handle 'Terminator' is processed.
+then a LOAD event happens and the handle Terminator is processed.

 ~~~
 READ -> Stdout => LOAD -(str:data)-> Terminator =(str:chk)=> Terminator.FOUND